-Setting up garbage pickup in the Las Vegas Valley is not popular with consumers, who call it "a giant pain," among other things.
-It can be difficult to set up service, whether you are new to the area, establishing service in your name for the first time or moving to a new residence.
-Here are some pointers to help you simplify the process by providing you with one place to find the info you'll need to organize garbage pickup in the Las Vegas area.
+When you move to a new city, it always takes some time to settle in and get all set up.
+There's contacting your electricity and gas services as well as arranging for garbage pickup.
+In the Las Vegas Valley, the process can be a bit difficult, whether you are new to the area, establishing service in your name for the first time, or moving to a new residence.
+Here are some pointers to help you simplify the process.
+Read on for everything you need to know to organize garbage pickup in the Las Vegas area.

 Garbage removal, by law, is performed by a private contractor whom you pay directly for this service:

 770 E. Sahara Ave.